TrevorDev/niftyRealityTestApps/README.md

                   __/ |                         __/ |
                  |___/                         |___/

-This is not a test app repo, it's a movement
+This is not a test app repo, it's a movement.
 ```

 ### How to run